Tele 5: Legacy shows

-Bitte lächeln (a format based upon America's Funniest Home Videos) was the only Tele5 show that was briefly taken up by its successor DSF before moving on to RTL II, and later ran under the new title Schwupps - Die Pannenshow on Tm3, and which was hosted by Mike Carl for its entire run across all three channels.
-By the time Bitte lächeln aka Schwupps had moved to Tm3, a few of the cartoon shows originally on Tele5 were also taken up by Tm3 for its morning slots.
+Bitte Lächeln (a format based upon America's Funniest Home Videos) was the only Tele5 show that was briefly taken up by its successor DSF before moving on to RTL II, and later ran under the new title Schwupps - Die Pannenshow on Tm3, and which was hosted by Mike Carl for its entire run across all three channels.
+By the time Bitte Lächeln aka Schwupps had moved to Tm3, a few of the cartoon shows originally on Tele5 were also taken up by Tm3 for its morning slots.

 The most successful survivor of the old Tele5 was the game show Ruck Zuck (based on Bruce Forsyth's Hot Streak), which remained in production for over a decade on various channels after the closure of the old Tele5, appearing on RTL II, tm3, and even the new Tele 5 (see below).

 Relaunch

-In April 2002, Tele München Gruppe relaunched the channel, now centred on movies and TV series.
+In April 2002, Tele München Gruppe relaunched the channel, now centred on movies and entertainment.
 Tele 5's second incarnation originally started with Jochen Kröhne as CEO, who had been program director of Musicbox (1984-1988) as well as of Tele5's original incarnation (1988-1992).
 Kröhne left the new Tele 5 in 2005 and was replaced as CEO by Kai Blasberg.
 Jochen Bendel, a host on the original Tele5, appeared on the channel from the beginning, including by hosting new editions of the game show Ruck Zuck, until he left the network in 2005.

+The channel was sold from Leonine Holding to Discovery Inc. in 2020.
+At the end of 2023, the last in-house produced series, "The Worst Films of All Time" ("Schlefaz"), came to an end.
+According to Oliver Kalkofe, the reason was the almost complete elimination of the remaining jobs by Discovery Germany.
+The entire Discovery Germany channel group then had only two employees left, and at Tele 5, there was literally "no one there anymore"—they were simply broadcasting films.
+Broadcasting via freenet-TV was discontinued in spring 2024.